NASA captures 'first' images of supersonic shockwaves colliding in flight

 This aircraft will allow NASA to fly supersonic while producing shockwaves in such a way that they produce "only a quiet rumble" rather than a sonic boom.

+Dan Banks, senior research engineer at NASA, told CNN that the aircraft is currently in development at Lockheed Martin and is scheduled to undertake its first test flights in 2021.

+He noted that the upgraded photographic technology is "very significant" and is allowing researchers to model true shockwave patterns, rather than relying on computer models, which always contain "some differences."

-"We're seeing a level of physical detail here that I don't think anybody has ever seen before," said Dan Banks, a senior research engineer at NASA.
+"We're seeing a level of physical detail here that I don't think anybody has ever seen before," Banks said.
 "Just looking at the data for the first time, I think things worked out better than we'd imagined.
 This is a very big step."

 The images required precision flying from the US Air Force pilots as the supersonic jets were traveling approximately 30 feet away from each other so that the shockwaves from their aircraft would interact.